IPL-UV/IPL-UV.github.io/content/people/visitors/francesco_martinuzzi.md

   img: francesco.webp
 ---

-PhD student at the Center for Scalable Data Analytics and Artificial Intelligence (ScaDS.AI) and the Remote Sensing Center for Earth system research (RSC4Earth), Leipzig University.
-My research interests lie in the exploration of nonlinear dynamics with machine learning, with a focus on applications to Earth sciences.
+PhD student at  ScaDS.AI and RSC4Earth (Leipzig University), exploring nonlinear dynamics with machine learning, focusing on applications to Earth sciences.